rsdhyan4/Helm-Chart-Conversion-task/voting-app/README.md

 - **Namespace Isolation**: Each environment should be deployed to separate namespaces for proper isolation.
 - **Resource Limits**: Always set appropriate resource limits to prevent resource exhaustion and ensure fair scheduling.

-## Contributing

-This chart was created as part of a Helm conversion task, demonstrating:
-- Conversion of static Kubernetes YAML to parameterized Helm templates
-- Implementation of Helm best practices
-- Environment-aware configuration
-- Comprehensive scalability options

-## License

-See the main project repository for license information.